Construction Accounting 101: Principles and Best Practices

 If you operate in the USA

 The IRS states that the Completed Contract Method is permissible for home construction and small construction contracts only.
-Small contracts refer to those completed within two years after the start or with limited average annual gross revenue.
+Small contracts refer to those completed within two years after the start or with a limited average annual gross revenue.

 If you operate in Australia